 Are you looking for a free Christmas stocking pattern with a cuff?
-You've found it!
+You've just found a beautiful one!

 Use this free stocking pattern to make the best diy Christmas stockings for the entire family.
 Also, they are reversible, so you'll be able to match them to your Christmas decor for years to come!
 No-fold cuff, making sure you use the least fabric you need for a polished look.
 No gaping, and a well-designed pattern for an easy sewing process.
 Check it out!